• Recipes

 Step 5

-Turn off the heat, remove the lid, and sprinkle black pepper over the bacon wrapped asparagus.
+Remove the lid and sprinkle black pepper over the bacon wrapped asparagus.

 To store